Xero Shoes Speed Force - Women's Review

 This not only feels great but with our carefully-trained feet, it works.
 The lugs on the Speed Force change direction from heel to toe to help your toes grab the earth and propel you forward, switching at the heel to help prevent you from sliding downhill on loose dirt.

 The main limitation of these shoes is really rugged and/or sharp terrain.
 The thin soles don't tell the whole story here — some other shoes with only 5mm of rubber underfoot feature a stiffer rubber.
 The sole on the Speed Force shoes is so supple that it doesn't blunt sharp objects quite as well as stiffer rubber soles.

 The sole is plenty for sharp (and consistent) gravel, so long as you have trained your feet adequately to handle some stimulation.
 But if you're launching into really rocky terrain, you're likely to find discomfort, and you may even damage the shoes.
 These are lightweight specialist shoes designed for gentler terrain, like a track, road, or soft dirt trail.
 That said, we took these on a lot of rough trails, and they still emerged in our ranking near the top of this review.

 The Speed Force is one of the best minimalist shoes we have tested and was the clear choice for our Editors' Choice Award.
 We have followed Xero Shoes since we started reviewing barefoot shoes, seeing great attention to detail and passion for footwear you'll love to wear.
 We did not anticipate such a step up from Xero, and we are thrilled at the inspiration behind the Speed Force.
-This is a shoe that is so light and soft you barely know it's there, yet reliable and secure in its fit, staying close and moving with you.
-This is an excellent value for a running shoe that will help your feet stay strong, and cover miles of diverse terrain — anywhere you're bold enough to take them.
+It is so light and soft you'll barely know it's there, yet reliable and secure in its fit, staying close and moving with you.
+This is an excellent value for a running shoe that will help your feet stay strong and cover miles of diverse terrain — anywhere you're bold enough to take them.